jvo203/FITSWEBQLSE/macOS.md

     brew install findent

 # 16. set HOMEBREW_PREFIX
-    if the "HOMEBREW_PREFIX" environment variable is not set add the following line to .zshrc
+    if the "HOMEBREW_PREFIX" environment variable is not set add the following line to .zshrc (the actual path might depend on your system):

     export HOMEBREW_PREFIX="/usr/local"